The Top 5 Retail POS Systems

 Note that you’ll also need to pay payment processing fees.
 Prices start at a low cost of 2.3% + $0.10, so be sure to calculate that into the cost of this mPOS retail system.

 If you’re looking for a POS system that provides a lot of features without having too steep of a learning curve, consider Square for Retail.
 This is Square’s retail version of its popular POS system.
-The software costs $60 per month to use and works exclusively on iOS devices.
+The software has a monthly fee that varies from $0, $60, or $299 per month and works exclusively on iOS devices.

 For retailers who have never worked with a POS system before, Square for Retail makes things fairly easy.
 When you sign up you’ll be prompted to link your business bank account and upload your inventory catalog and employee roster.
 Once all your information is in place, you’ll have access to a range of features, including customer, inventory, and employee management options, reporting tools, and a variety of paid add-ons, including a loyalty program and payroll platform.
 All of this is available on an intuitive interface that can be customized to match your preferences.

-You have to use Square as your payment processor with Square for Retail, but they offer you an affordable per transaction rate of 2.5% + $0.10.
+You have to use Square as your payment processor with Square for Retail, but they offer you an affordable per transaction rate that can be as low as 2.5% + $0.10 depending on the plan.
 Keyed-in transactions cost 3.5% + $0.15 and invoices cost 2.9% + $0.30.
 The hardware needed to run transactions can also be purchased through Square, including card readers, cash drawers, barcode scanners, and receipt printers.
 In terms of larger pieces of hardware, the Square Stand costs $199 and has a swipe/dip/contactless payment reader built in.
-There is also the Square Terminal, a $399 countertop device that accepts swipe/dip/contactless payment and prints receipts.
+There is also the Square Terminal, a $299 countertop device that accepts swipe/dip/contactless payment and prints receipts.
 Note that the Square Register is not available for Square for Retail.

 Many retail merchants forgo the brick-and-mortar store in favor of an ecommerce website, and for them there is Shopify POS.
 Shopify POS makes it easy for merchants who sell both online and in-person to manage all of their operations in a single place.
 Prices start at $29 per month and go up to $299 per month for use of the Shopify software.
 Each plan offers a dedicated POS and ecommerce website, with the higher priced plans featuring lower credit card processing rates and more tools.